 Monday October 7, 2002 Day 47

 This cove is a lovely place.
-Too bad that I cannot go ashore for a walk.
-My toe has grown to a frightening size and it is bleeding.
+Too bad that I could not go ashore for a walk.
+My toe had grown to a frightening size and it was bleeding.
 I went snorkeling and checked the anchor.
-It is set on weed but with the long chain and the shore line it should be OK.
+It was set on weed but with the long chain and the shore line it should be OK.
 I put up the tent and relaxed reading.
 I finished the Memoirs of a Geisha.
 It is an interesting book but it is hard to imagine such an artificial world.
-The barometer has risen and by 1900 it was at 1009 mB.
+The barometer had risen and by 1900 it was at 1009 mB.
 I cooked dinner: spaghetti with some left-over pork roast.
 The boat was very quiet and stationary despite the gusts.
 In the distance I could see lightning.
 I finally did get a Navtex forecast.
-It calls for force 5-6 winds from the N to SW, and thunderstorms.
+It called for force 5-6 winds from the N to SW, and thunderstorms.
 My toe was hurting so much that I had trouble sleeping.
 I took a painkiller and covered it with a plastic cup.
 Finally I fell asleep.

 Tuesday October 8, 2002 Day 48